Using the LRC

 How do I find out what materials are in the LRC?

 - LRC materials are listed in the online library catalog.

 - The online library catalog will also indicate whether materials are currently available or checked out to another patron.

 - You may use the online library catalog to determine the location of materials.

 How do I check out items from the LRC?

-- Reserve items and equipment may be requested for check out at the LRC main desk.
+- Reserve items and equipment may be requested for check out at the LRC main desk with a MHC One card.

 - Items in the LRC's permanent collection that are shelved around the LRC may be brought by the patron to the LRC main desk for check out.